ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 ## 7. Processing Speed & Wait Times

-Depending on your prompt complexity, **ARIA AI** may take a few minutes to generate a response—especially if the agent is creating **long-form or multiple pieces** of content.
+Depending on your prompt complexity, **ARAI AI** may take a few minutes to generate a response—especially if the agent is creating **long-form or multiple pieces** of content.
 The system is waiting for the LLM (e.g., Google Gemini) to process and return a detailed answer.

 - **CLI Feedback**
   Keep an eye on your command-line interface (CLI).
 You’ll see logging messages that indicate whether the agent is still running or if an error occurs.